tdkehoe/Learn-To-Code-By-Breaking-Stuff/Angular_CRUD.md

 ### SHOW Page Styling

 Let's use two columns in the ```SHOW``` page, for small, medium, and large screens.
 The left column will have the movie info and comments and the right column will be the movie poster, i.e., the poster will take up the right half of the screen.
-On extra-small screens we'll put the info above the poster, and the comments below the poster.

 Wrap ```show.html``` in a row: